jamonholmgren/flame/docs/contributing.md

 - If you're building something that's very AI related, put it in the `src/ai` folder.
 Mostly things like accessing other AI cloud providers/LLMs.
 (Most of the AI code will still reside in `utils`)
 - The `src/recipes` folder is for recipes that are used by the `experimental convert` command.
 They are written in plain English and are mostly a list of examples.
 See the `AsyncStorage-to-mmkv` recipe for an example.
 - Keep source files small.
 This means a lot of small files will be created, but that's okay.
 This helps us build Flame AI using Flame AI. :-)
+- Add local types to the top of files, and exported types to `src/types.ts`.
+Bias toward `type` over `interface`.